(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 Conventional treatment for canine systemic lupus generally includes relatively high doses of steroids in combination with chemotherapy.

 Regarding discoid lupus, conventional treatment involves life-long use of lower doses of steroids plus vitamin E and fatty acid supplements (Omega-3 and Omega-6 fatty acids).

 Since exposure to UV light worsens the skin lesions in both conditions (systemic and discoid lupus), veterinarians also advise the topical use of sunscreen on affected dogs, who should also be sheltered from peak sunlight hours.

 Holistic veterinarians believe that long term use of steroids can only wreak further havoc to the immune system, leading to more physical problems down the road.

-To alleviate the pain and discomfort caused by the various symptoms of canine lupus, natural remedies such as herbs, homeopathic remedies, and natural supplements can be used.
+To alleviate the pain and discomfort caused by the various symptoms of lupus in dogs, natural remedies such as herbs, homeopathic remedies, and natural supplements can be used.

 Useful natural supplements for autoimmune disease in dogs are plant sterols and sterolins, which are natural substances found in all fruits, vegetables, nuts and seeds.
 These plant nutrients have many unique health benefits and can calm an overactive immune system.